😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Valerian root

 Valerian root is often considered one of the strongest herbs for promoting sleep and addressing sleep-related issues.
 Valerian has been used for centuries as a natural sleep aid for insomnia and anxiety.
-It contains compounds that can help relax the central nervous system and reduce the time it takes to fall asleep.
+A common theory is that it stimulates the nerve cells to release a chemical called GABA.
+GABA slows down brain activity, helping you to relax and wind down for rest [7].

 Many people use valerian root in various forms, such as herbal teas, capsules, or tinctures, to alleviate sleep disturbances and improve sleep quality.
 While its effectiveness can vary from person to person, valerian root is a popular and widely recognized herbal option for those seeking a more natural approach to addressing sleep problems.